 Experiment with the six simple machines.
 Identify examples and uses of simple machines in your home and community.
 Understand that the simple machines combine to form complex machines and inventions.
 Solve real-life problems using simple machines that do work.

-This unit can be used independently, but it is also designed to be used concurrently with the literature unit for Mrs. Frisby and the Rats of NIMH.
+This unit can be used independently but is designed to be taught in conjunction with the literature unit Mrs. Frisby and the Rats of NIMH.

 Experiment with the characteristics of light.
 Design a solar powered car.
 Follow the chain of energy as it passes through the organisms in a habitat.
 Learn to identify potential and kinetic energy in its various forms.
 Build your own calorimeter to discover the number of calories in a variety of foods.